galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_JUPYTER-trajectories/tutorial.md

-### ℹ️Working in a group?
+## Working in a group?
 The finale!
 Look at each others images!
 How do yours differ, what decisions were made?
 Previously, when calling clusters in the 'Filter, Plot and Explore Single-cell RNA-seq Data', the interpretation at the end is largely consistent, no matter what decisions are made throughout (mostly!).
 Is this the case with your trajectory analyses?
 You may find that it is not, which is why pseudotime analysis even more crucially depends on your understanding of the underlying biology (we have to choose the root cell, for instance, or recognise that DN cells should not be found in the middle of the DPs) as well as choosing the right analysis.
 That's why it is a huge field!
 With analysing scRNA-seq data, it's almost like you need to know about 75% of your data and make sure your analysis shows that, for you to then identify the 25% new information.

-# Export your data,figures, and notebook
+# Export your data, figures, and notebook

 It's not time to export your data!
 First, we need to get it Jupyter to see it as a file.